 If an exporter is shipping via air freight, a consent to screen form written on the exporter’s letterhead is required.
 Moreover, Scarbrough requires a client application to be in place.
 All documents can be found here >> Be a Client

 An exporter is also required to send its commercial invoice and packing list to the broker.

-Incoterms are agreed upon between the seller and buyer in regards to when the risk and responsibility of the goods and transport are transferred.
-Incoterms are not binding and they are solely used as a guide.
-When buying goods, we recommend EXW or F Terms.
+Incoterms® stands for “International Commercial Terms” and are internationally recognized terms of agreement for buying and selling goods across the globe.
+Incoterms® are agreed upon between the seller and buyer in regards to when the risk and responsibility of the goods and transport are transferred.
+Incoterms® are not law nor binding.
+They are only used as a guidance guide and represent different ways international shipments are bought and sold.
+When buying goods, we recommend E or F Terms.
 When selling goods, we recommend C Terms.

 Watch this short 3 minute video that explains the process of an LCL shipment.

 A harmonized tariff schedule number is a 10 digit code that identifies a produce to Customs.
 This number is required to file a U.S. Customs entry and it is the ultimate responsibility of the importer of record to make the decision or sign off on which HTS number to use.
 If you don’t know the HTS number, we suggest you start with CROSS (CBP’s Customs Rulings Online Searching System) or you can search by chapter in the actual Harmonized Tariff Schedule of the United States.